 Yes they can.
 If two or more owners contact the league commissioner to complain about a trade, the commissioner will review the trade and decide whether to allow or veto the transaction.
 In cases of obvious collusion between owners (two or more owners trying to form a “superteam”), the trade will be vetoed and the owners may be subject to disciplinary action.

-Winnings of more than $600 must be reported by Apex to the IRS, regardless of the entry fees paid.
-Your winnings will be reported with a 1099-MISC form and Apex will need your Social Security Number (SSN).
+If your winnings exceed your entry fees by a total of more than $600, it must be reported as income.
+Your winnings will be reported with a 1099-MISC form and your Social Security Number (SSN) will be required.
 Consult a tax specialist to discuss the possibility of writing off your entry fees against your winnings.

-While U.S. residents will not have any money withheld from their winnings (assuming they supply their SSN), non-U.S. residents are subject to a 30% withholding.
+While U.S. residents will not have any money withheld from their winnings (assuming they supply their SSN), non-U.S. residents may be subject to a 30% withholding.
 Non-U.S. residents can file a U.S. tax return and recover some or all of the withholdings.